Continuous Compliance & Security

 Requirements are organized into policies which can be assigned to specific devices.
 NP-Live includes a set of default policies that are read-only.
 Policies can be deactivated and assigned to specific devices but not deleted.

 Administrators and Workspace Admin’s can create custom policies to monitor Configuration files, Rules, Path analysis and Parser logs.
 Custom logic is written using the YARA condition statement.
 An alert is triggered if the logic statements evaluate to true.
 There are multiple keywords that can be used to access internal data structures: CONFIG represents the configuration files, PARSER represents the parser output, RULE_* represents access rules, and PATH_* represents the path analysis fields.
-You can download the detailed list of fields with a logic template for RULE_* and PATH_*.
+You can download the detailed list of fields with a logic template for RULE_* and PATH_* from within the application.
 The operators `matches` and `contains` can be used to evaluate a field with a regex and a string value, respectively.
 Logical operators `or` and `and` and `not` can also be used for richer logic expressions.

 Notification manager allows users to setup rules based on multiple criteria and to have those notifications delivered to multiple services on a schedule.
 Notifications can be setup by one or more of the following: